-In addition to your driver's license being disqualified for refusing a chemical test while driving a commercial or non-commercial motor vehicle, if you refuse to submit to the requested chemical analysis you will be immediately placed out of service for a period of 24 hours and will be disqualified from operating a commercial motor vehicle for a period of no less than one year under SDCL 32-12A-43 and 32-12A-46.
-Also, if your chemical analysis discloses that you have been operating a commercial motor vehicle with an alcohol concentration of 0.04% or more by weight of alcohol in your blood in violation of SDCL 32-12A-44, your commercial driver license will be disqualified for a period of not less than one year.
+In addition to your driver's license being disqualified for at least one year for refusing a chemical test while driving a commercial or non-commercial motor vehicle, you will be immediately placed out of service for a period of 24 hours (SDCL 32-12A-43 and 32-12A-46).
+If your chemical analysis discloses that you have been operating a commercial motor vehicle with an alcohol concentration of 0.04% or more by weight of alcohol in your blood in violation of SDCL 32-12A-44, your commercial driver license will be disqualified for a period of not less than one year.